 Investors and analysts use multiple metrics to measure the volatility and risk of various investment vehicles.
-The most common metric is the standard deviation.
+One of the common metrics typically quoted is standard deviation.

 What is the standard deviation?